jdesai927/FurnitureViewer/README.txt

-I've completed all parts of the assignment, including the extra credit.
+I've completed all parts of the assignment, but have not implemented texturing.
+I've included as an "interesting" mesh the file "mysurfrev1.txt", which is a unicorn horn.
-HW2 Scene 2.txt shows an example of my usage of multitable (which is a 1x2 multitable).
-In this file I've shown my scenegraph can also handle stacked multitables.
-Interactivity is implemented as per the homework guidelines, all instructed key controls are working perfectly.
-Deleting the root node causes the program to exit, as does the escape key.
-Deleting any other node resets the traversal.
-The geometry at the currently selected node is drawn in white.
+Everything else about the assignment is as per the writeup and the same as before.
+See "README.txt" inside the "Starter Code" folder for details on the operation of the program (it's the same as the readme for homework 2).